Competitor Information

 Can I use a microphone for my vocal performance?

-As outlined in General Condition 30, microphones (provided) can be used in all Modern Vocal Sections.
+As outlined in General Condition 31, microphones (provided) can be used in all Modern Vocal Sections, Animated Movie Vocal, Rock Bands and Jazz Ensemble Open.

 Please note that microphones are not permitted in any other section in the Music competition.